robots-ju/live-overcapture/README.md

 Access `http://<server ip>/#!/control` in a browser.

 If the client is served from a different host than the NodeJS server, the server IP can be specified with the `host` query string: `http://<ui ip>/?host=<server ip>#/control`.

+To use the gyro control method without HTTPS, you can add the IP:port to Chrome's insecure-as-secure flag <chrome://flags/#unsafely-treat-insecure-origin-as-secure>

 The program can be accessed at `http://<server ip>/#!/program/<camera key>`.